License Proxy

 Setting Up Automated Alerts

-If you use an automated metrics and alerting system, you should query the proxy’s status endpoint regularly (for example, once each minute) and set a warning when the state is TrustBased
+If you use an automated metrics and alerting system, you should query the proxyβs status endpoint regularly (for example, once each minute) and set a warning when the state is TrustBased

-for a significant time period (for example, one hour).
-If you receive a warning, you can contact Deepgram support to troubleshoot the connection to the license server while knowing that deployed services will continue to run due to trust caching.
+If you receive a warning, you can contact Deepgram Support to troubleshoot the connection to the license server.
+The deployed services will continue to run for a limited time due to trust caching.

-Updated 3 days ago
+Updated 5 months ago